Tryston7/Fried-Chicken/README.md

 All the assets are available in a folder if you want to use them.
 A friend of mine and myself drew everything you see.

-To run the program just open the file and run the main.exe (Application file)
+To run the program just run the Fried Chicken Shortcut (This is just the main.exe)